delavara/resume/readme.md

 ------------

 **Software Engineer (1st hire)** *InsiteVR* October 2015 - Now
-- Owned entire development life-cycle of major web app features requested by customers.
+- Owned backend development life-cycle of major features such as organizations, subscriptions and VR analytics.
 - Effectively scoped and executed refactor of legacy WebGL app to ensure consistent release of new features.
-- Significantly improved deploy confidence by introducing test suite and continuous integration into release workflow.
+- Significantly improved release confidence by introducing test suite and continuous integration into release workflow.
 - Increased developer productivity and communication by migrating team to bi-weekly sprints and daily scrums.
-- Earned customer confidence by introducing infrastructure monitoring to prevent and address production issues quickly.
+- Earned customer confidence by adding infrastructure monitoring to prevent and address production issues quickly.

 **Software Engineer** *Venmo* June 2013 - October 2015
 - Co-developed Pay with Venmo backend service from the ground up, allowing merchants to charge Venmo accounts like credit cards.